Sandwich walls consist of two reinforced concrete shells which are held together with fasteners.

 - Faulty product production

-By implementing the PLANBAR software several Precast Software Engineering customers could already successfully make use of the above-mentioned factors.
+By implementing the PLANBAR software several Allplan Precast customers could already successfully make use of the above-mentioned factors.
 BauMax, based in Chile, could greatly shorten production times through careful planning and budgeting; lack of information could be eliminated resulting in a marked increase in quality.
-With careful planning using PLANBAR the company could calculate material requirements exactly and avoid unnecessary costs.
+With careful planning using Planbar the company could calculate material requirements exactly and avoid unnecessary costs.